SupaeroDataScience/RLchallenge/CASTA/ReadMe.md

 The goal of reinforcement learning is to maximize the total pay-off (reward).
 In Q-learning, which is off-policy, we use the bellman equation as an iterative update.

 Instead of learning an utility associate to observe states, the agent could learn a relation action - value.
-Q(s,a),  nammed also Q-Value, represents the value of an action  a  in a state  s.
+Q(s,a),  nammed also Q-Value, represents the value of an action  [a]  in a state  [s].

 Thus, combining the bellman equation and temporal difference learning approach we manage to finally have our Q-learning equation:

 Q[s,a] ←Q[s,a] + α(reward + γ * max' Q[s',a'] - Q[s,a])

-The Q-Value is updated at each step where an action  a  is done in the state  s .
+The Q-Value is updated at each step where an action  [a]  is done in the state  [s] .
 Q-Values are very wrong in early stages of learning.
 Nevertheless, the estimations get more and more accurate at every iterations and it has beeen shown that the Q function converges to real Q-Values.

+# State Space

+I discretized my space over three parameters.

+- The vertical distance from lower pipe to the bird

+- The horizontal distance from next pair of pipes to the bird

+- The bird's speed

+# Actions

+For each state, there are two possible actions:

+- Click [119]

+- Do Nothing [0]

+# Reward

++1 if Flappy Bird passes one pairs of pipes

+-5 if Flappy Bird deads

 # Installation Dependencies: